cibc mobile ad

 For real estate investments, the adjusted cost base includes the purchase price of the property, closing costs, and capital expenditures on the property.

-Closing costs are the fees that a buyer pays to acquire the real estate property and include one-time fees such as the land transfer taxes, lawyer and legal fees, home inspection fee, and property survey fee.
+Closing costs are the fees that a buyer pays to acquire the real estate property and include one-time fees such as the land transfer taxes, real estate lawyer and legal fees, home inspection fee, and property survey fee.
 It is important to differentiate between capital expenditures and current expenses on your property.

 Current expenses cannot be included in the adjusted cost base while capital expenditures should be included in the ACB, irrespective of when the capital expenditures were made during the entire duration of your ownership of the home.